vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-To our knowledge, reactive negotiation hasn't been analyzed, used or suggested before.
+To our knowledge, **reactive negotiation has never been analyzed, used or suggested before**.
 Here, apart from `Link` relation header, we also suggest two more alternative implementation to solve this issue and we will let the community to choose what is the more appropriate solution.